nopnop2002/esp-idf-ssd1306/ImageMoveDemo/README.md

 # Displaying images with a width of 240 dots or more
 Crop the original image to this image.
+The image below has a resolution of 420x200.
 ![fleischer1](https://github.com/user-attachments/assets/31ca12b8-c932-45e6-b021-d17f9865141b)

 Convert this image to a 240x64 image by shifting it by 8 dots, and display the converted image continuously.